+Your Instagram photography needs details!
 It may be hard to believe, but a lot of iPhone photographers make the mistake of simply not getting close enough to the focal point.
-Especially when they're photographing something with a lot of detail — i.e embroidering or hair for Instagram.
+Especially when they're photographing something with a lot of detail — i.e. embroidering or hair for Instagram.

 When you shoot from far away, the photograph ends up being a bit dull and impersonal, but when you get close to the object, you suddenly have a photograph that comes to life — especially when you shoot portraits of others or even your own selfies.
 When you move closer to the subject, you can properly capture facial features and emotions that will engage with the viewer.

-Of course, even the newer iPhones are still not able to shoot HQ images of subjects up close and personal; that's why you'll need to get your hands on a macro lens, like the TrueLux macro lens...
+Of course, even the newer iPhones are still not able to shoot HQ images of subjects up close and personal; so our bonus Instagram photography tip is that you'll need to get your hands on a macro lens, like the TrueLux macro lens...

 This one seems like a no-brainer, but a lot of people are still afraid to embrace silhouettes on their Instagram grid.
 Firstly, what is a silhouette?
 It's basically when an object's shape is captured against a very bright light.
 It's not the same thing as a shadow...

-Silhouettes add an air of mystery to a picture and against a very bright background, a silhouette can really look quite gorgeous!
+Silhouettes add an air of mystery to a picture and against a very bright background, a silhouette can really look quite gorgeous on your Instagram feed!